Miroslav Volf: Interfaith engagement

 Volf has brought his theology of embrace to bear on how people of different faiths relate to each other.
 He participated actively in the work of The Elijah Interfaith Institute by writing Christian position papers—both on his own and with his students as co-authors—for the meetings of its Board of Religious Leaders and by participating in its meeting.
-For a number of years, Volf also participated in the Jewish-Christian dialogue.
-However, most of his interfaith efforts were directed to the relation between Christianity and Islam.
+For a number of years, Volf also participated in the Jewish–Christian dialogue.
+However, most of his interfaith efforts are directed to the relation between Christianity and Islam.
 He focuses on Islam partially because he comes from a region in which these two faiths have intersected for centuries (he was born in a city-fortress that the Holy Roman Emperor, Leopold I started building around 1700 to keep Ottoman Muslims at bay) and partly because he considers the relations between these two religions to be today's most critical interfaith issue.

 Since 2004 Volf has taken part in the Building Bridges Seminar, a yearly gathering of Muslim and Christian scholars chaired until 2012 by the Archbishop of Canterbury, Rowan Williams.
 His engagement with Islam intensified after the publication of A Common Word Between Us and You (2007).
 Occasioned by Pope Benedict XVI's speech at the University of Regensburg, but motivated by a deteriorated relationship between Christians and Muslims (especially in the wake of 9/11), the document, which was originally signed by 138 of the world's most prominent Muslim leaders, argued that what binds Muslims and Christians (and Jews, of course) is the dual command to love God and love one's neighbors.
 It proposes this common ground as a place of dialogue and cooperation between the two religions.
 Along with the staff at the Center for Faith and Culture (Joseph Cumming and Andrew Saperstein), Volf drafted Yale Divinity School's response ("Yale Response"), which was endorsed by over 300 prominent Christian leaders (including some of the world's most respected evangelical figures such as John Stott and Rick Warren).